Teachers relocating to another country or state may need answers to numerous questions to make the best decision.

 Take Advantage of Job Search Networking

 The objective of using this method is word of mouth.
-If enough of the right people know that you have intentions of moving to the district then your name will be at the top of the contact list when a position opens up, especially if it is one that needs to be filled quickly.
-As well, reach out to former professors or superiors who may have moved to another country or state and let them know your intentions for the move.
+If enough of the right people know that you intend to move to the district, your name will be at the top of the contact list when a position opens up, especially if it needs to be filled quickly.
+Also, reach out to former professors or superiors who may have moved to another country or state and let them know your intentions for the move.
 They may have the connections and be able to lend a hand in your job search.

 Utilize Social Media/LinkedIn

-Use social media to gain a better understanding of not only current events in the area you are relocating to (which may help during an interview), but to see if there are any other teaching opportunities that have yet to be posted to a job search site or that a friend has posted about.
+Teachers relocating can use social media to understand better current events in the area they are relocating to.
+This knowledge may help during an interview.
+Social media can help research teaching opportunities that have not been posted to a job search site or a friend has posted about them.

 Prepare Your Job Search Documents and Applications

 Ensure that your resume is updated when you start applying for positions in the area you are relocating to.
 Take a close look at the required qualifications on the job posting and ensure that your resume reflects the information and credentials the district is looking for.
 If you need to update your licensing, start the process immediately and relay to the potential employers that you have instigated the process of gaining the required certifications for the state or country.

 Another tip is to leave your current address off your resume and cover letter.
 Some, but not all, hiring managers or principals may disregard your application altogether if they see that you are not currently in the area.

 However, if you are moving to another country, have the required skill set and teaching experience a school is looking for, and have conveyed that you are the right person for the job.
 The fact that you are from another country may not be a significant obstacle.